Billy Mills

-William Mervin Mills (born June 30, 1938), also known as Tamakhóčhe Theȟíla, is an Oglala Lakota former track and field athlete who won a gold medal in the 10,000 metre run (6.2 mi) at the 1964 Tokyo Olympics.
+William Mervin Mills (born June 30, 1938), also known by his Oglala Lakota name Tamakhóčhe Theȟíla, is an American Oglala Lakota former track and field athlete who won a gold medal in the 10,000 metre run (6.2 mi) at the 1964 Tokyo Olympics.
 His 1964 victory is considered one of the greatest Olympic upsets because he was a virtual unknown going into the event.
 He was the first non-European to win the Olympic event and remains the only winner from the Americas.
-A United States Marine, Mills is a member of the Oglala Sioux Tribe.
+He was also a United States Marine officer.

 Early life and education

 William Mervin Mills was born in Pine Ridge, South Dakota, and was raised on the Pine Ridge Indian Reservation for Oglala Lakota people.
 His Lakota name, Tamakhóčhe Theȟíla, loosely means "loves his country" or "respects the earth."
 He was orphaned when he was twelve years old.
 Mills took up running while attending the Haskell Institute, which is now known as Haskell Indian Nations University in Lawrence, Kansas where he won the 1956 KSHSAA Class B State Championship in Cross Country.
 Mills was both a boxer and a runner in his youth, but he gave up boxing to focus on running.

 He attended the University of Kansas on an athletic scholarship and was a three-time NCAA All-America cross-country runner.
 In 1960 he won the individual title at the Big Eight cross-country championship.
 While he competed at Kansas, the track team won the 1959 and 1960 outdoor national championships.

 After graduating in 1962 with a degree in physical education, Mills entered the United States Marine Corps.
-He was a First Lieutenant in the Marine Corps Reserve when he competed in the 1964 Olympics.
+He was a first lieutenant in the Marine Corps Reserve when he competed in the 1964 Olympics.

-Remarkably, Billy never owned his own pair of new shoes until the night before the Olympic Games.
+According to some sources, Mills never owned his own pair of new shoes until the night before the Olympic Games.